Isuru-rana/j1939-ESP32/README.md

 ESP-IDF is the primary target of this library.

+See `examples/esp32/lcmd_sink` (TBD, example not yet existing - make a simple GPIO blinker responder)

+## Quick Start: CMake

+This is the easiest bringup approach.

 ## Quick Start: PlatformIO

+I have yet to crack the nut to make platformio work smoothly with local libraries.
+Therefore, usage in this context is complicated.
+See `test/arduino/lcmd_sink`

 TBD create instructions for making a new project from scratch